nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <a name="editMember"></a>
 ### 4. Edit Member: `editMember`
 Club members may change their emails or phone numbers after a while.
-This feature allows you to edit the details of the existing Member in the application with the name you specify.
+This feature allows you to edit the details of an existing Member in the application with the name you specify.

 Format: `editMember NAME [n/NEW_NAME] [p/NEW_PHONE_NUMBER] [e/NEW_EMAIL] [r/NEW_ROLE]`